aaditya29/Machine-Learning-Tutorial/1. Machine Learning Specialisation/1.2 Advanced Learning Algorithms/Week 2/readme.md

 - If the input (x) is negative, ReLU outputs 0.
 - If the input (x) is positive, ReLU outputs the input directly (x).
 - **Mathematical Expression:** `ReLU(x) = max(0, x)`

+### Why is ReLU so Popular?

+- **Computationally Efficient:** ReLU is very simple to calculate, making training of neural networks faster.
+- **Helps with Vanishing Gradients:** Traditional activation functions like sigmoid and tanh can suffer from "vanishing gradients" during training, especially in deep networks.
+This means updates to the network's weights become very small, hindering learning.
+ReLU's gradient is either 0 or 1, mitigating this problem.
+- **Sparsity:** ReLU can output true zeros, leading to a sparse network representation.
+This can sometimes provide a degree of computational efficiency.

+### Choosing Activation Functions

+1. **Problem Type:**

+   - **Regression:** Linear activation functions are often suitable for the output layer in regression problems.
+   - **Classification:**
+     - Binary Classification: Sigmoid (output layer).
+     - Multi-class Classification: Softmax (output layer).
+     - Complex Patterns: ReLU and its variants are popular for hidden layers for learning deeper and more intricate representations.

+### Common Practices

+- **Hidden Layers:**

+  - **Start with ReLU:** It's generally an excellent first choice due to its mitigation of vanishing gradients.
+  - **For Sparsity:** If sparse representations are desired, ReLU can aid in this.
+  - **Addressing Dying ReLU:** Experiment with leaky ReLU or PReLU if you encounter the dying ReLU problem.

+- **Output Layers:**

+  - **Regression:** Often linear (no activation) for unconstrained output.
+  - **Binary Classification:** Sigmoid (values between 0 and 1, like probabilities).
+  - **Multi-Class Classification:** Softmax (produces probabilities for each class).